Smithsonian/Mass-Georeferencing/README.md

 # Mass-Georeferencing

-System for mass georeferencing of museum records using known localities from collections and spatial databases.
+System and workflows for the mass georeferencing of museum records using known localities from collections and spatial databases.

 In development...
 More info coming soon.